jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 > the profile owner of an organization-owned managed profile can set `KEYGUARD_DISABLE_WIDGETS_ALL` which affects the parent user when called on the parent profile.

 More testing is needed to determine why this isn't available for fully managed devices.

+To note for wider context, lock screen widgets were removed way back in 5.0 citing, if I remember correctly, low use.
+With the recent focus on tablets, and Apple adding their own, Google clearly figured they matter again!

 ## Deeper dedicated device experience management